NSW Department of Environment and Conservation, 2005

-A species profile and environmental impact assessment guidelines have been prepared for D. sp.
-C Illawarra (Appendix 4) to assist public authorities, community groups and private landholders in the conservation of the species.
+A species profile and environmental impact assessment guidelines have been prepared for Z. granulata (Appendix 3) to assist public authorities, community groups and private landholders in the conservation of the species.
 These documents also aim to assist consent and determining authorities in the statutory assessment of potential impacts on the species.

-- In June 2002, the Australian Network for Plant Conservation and Wollongong Council hosted a workshop to raise awareness of issues relating to the conservation of threatened flora in the Illawarra.
-D. sp.
-C ‘Illawarra’ was one of the subject species of that workshop.
+- In June 2002, the Australian Network for Plant Conservation and Wollongong City Council conducted a workshop to raise awareness of issues relating to the conservation of threatened flora in the Illawarra.
+Z. granulata was one of the subject species of that workshop.

-- In November 2002, Landcare Illawarra hosted a workshop to raise awareness of D. sp.
-C ‘Illawarra’ and five other endangered flora species in the Illawarra.
+- In November 2002, Landcare Illawarra conducted a workshop to raise awareness of Z. granulata and five other endangered flora species amongst Landcare groups and interested individuals.

-- The DEC has initiated a program of meeting landholders with D. sp.
-C ‘Illawarra’ on their property to discuss sympathetic management of the species and the opportunities for entering into conservation agreements.
+- The DEC has initiated a program of meeting landholders with Z. granulata on their property to discuss sympathetic management of the species and the opportunities for entering into conservation agreements.